Future of Good’s editorial ethics and standards

 Transparency

-All stories paid for by a partner organization are labeled as such upfront.
+All stories paid for by a partner organization are labelled as such upfront.

 Editorial process